 MEMBER: $28.90 Save 15% by joining Wine Club

 Hand harvested fruit was firmly whole bunch pressed to impart some skin contact to release the full flavour profile and impart some phenolic texture.
 Natural ferment occurred in new (24%) and older French barrels.
-The wine was left to unwind and age slowly on its ferment lees to add generosity.
-Every barrel was treated as is own entity, with some allowed to go through natural malolactic fermentation to add further depth.
-After 11 months the wine was racked and filtered prior to bottling in February 2018
+The wine was left on its ferment lees to add generosity.
+Every barrel was treated as is own entity, with some allowed to go through natural Malolactic fermentation to add further depth.
+After 11 months the wine was racked and filtered prior to bottling in February 2019.

 Light straw, green hue and brilliant clarity.

-This distinctive Macedon ranges chardonnay bursts from the glass with white florals, while citrus and white stone fruit notes complement the wine.
-Hints of lees derived nougat add further complexity, as does a sprinkling of mineral flint.
-The perfume is persistent and intriguing, always bringing you back for another sniff.
+This distinctive Macedon ranges chardonnay bursts from the glass with white florals, while grapefruit and nectarine fruit notes complement the wine.
+Hints of lees derived almond add further complexity, and a lick of riverstone.
+The perfume is persistent and intriguing, bellying the complex and powerful wine beneath.

-White nectarine and citrus fruits spill immediately onto the palate.
-These fruit flavours are augmented with barrel ferment characters such as macadamia.
-But the texture of the wine is what continues to entice.
-Some alcohol warmth is framed by natural grapefruit pith.
-The fine natural acidity that can only be grown in cool places remains the backbone of the wine giving great structure, drive and length.
+White nectarine and grapefruits spill immediately onto the palate.
+These fruit flavours are augmented with wild ferment characters such as slivered almond and choux pastry.
+The wine shows generosity with hints of lemon curd and spice.
+Some alcohol warmth is framed by natural grapefruit pith and toasted barrel complexity.
 The flowing palate is long and intense yet continually develops through your first, second and third glass.
 A great example of cold climate Macedon Ranges Chardonnay.

 Drink now - 2028

 Seared scallops; Coal roasted mudcrab; Samphire and cauliflower soup.